 Section 1.
-Vacation Accrual
+Accumulation of Vacation

-- A. During the first three (3) years of employment, a full-time employee in a regular or limited-term position shall earn .0385 hours of vacation for each hour of pay during his or her regularly scheduled workweek (approximately eighty [80] hours per year).
-Part-time employees will earn vacation on a prorated basis.
-Such credit shall be applied to the employee's vacation accrual account only upon completion of each pay period. - B. After an employee in a regular or limited-term position has been paid for six thousand two hundred forty (6240) regularly scheduled hours, the employee shall earn .0577 hours of vacation for each hour of pay during his or her regularly scheduled workweek (approximately one hundred twenty [120] hours per year), but not to exceed credit for more than eighty (80) regularly scheduled hours in any pay period.
-Such credit shall be applied to the employee's vacation accrual account only upon completion of each pay period. - C. Commencing with the pay period following that in which the employee completed ten (10) years of continuous full-time County service (20,800 regularly scheduled hours), an employee in a regular or limited-term position shall earn .077 hours of vacation for each hour of pay during his or her regularly scheduled workweek (approximately one hundred sixty [160] hours per year), under the same terms and conditions as under subsection B., above. - D. The maximum allowable vacation credit an employee may accrue at any one (1) time for employees with less than ten (10) years of continuous County service shall be two hundred forty (240) hours.
-The maximum allowable vacation credit an employee may accrue at any one (1) time for employees with ten (10) or more years of continuous County service (20,800 regularly scheduled hours), shall be three hundred twenty (320) hours.
+- A. During the first three (3) years of employment, a full-time employee in a regular or limited-term position shall earn .0385 hours of vacation for each hour of pay during his or her regularly scheduled workweek (approximately two [2] weeks per year).
+Part-time employees will earn vacation on a prorated basis. - B. After an employee in a regular or limited-term position has been paid for six thousand two hundred forty (6240) regularly scheduled hours, the employee shall earn .0577 hours of vacation for each hour of pay during his or her regularly scheduled workweek (approximately one hundred twenty [120] hours per year), but not to exceed credit for more than eighty (80) regularly scheduled hours in any pay period.
+Such credit shall be applied to the employee's vacation accumulation account only upon completion of each pay period.
+No credit shall be applied during the progress of any pay period or for any portion of a pay period during which the employee terminates County service. - C. Commencing with the pay period following that in which the employee completed ten (10) years of continuous full-time County service, an employee in a regular or limited-term position shall earn .077 hours of vacation for each hour of pay during his or her regularly scheduled workweek (approximately one hundred sixty [160] hours per year), under the same terms and conditions as under subsection B., above. - D. A new employee in a part-time regular or limited-term position shall earn pro rata vacation in fifty-two (52) week segments.
+At the conclusion of fifty-two (52) weeks of employment, the ratio of regularly scheduled hours paid to two thousand eighty (2080) shall be determined.
+The same ratio shall be applied to eighty (80) hours to establish the amount of vacation to be credited to the employee's account as of the conclusion of the pay period in which the fifty-two (52) week period ended.
+The same procedure shall be applied to each subsequent fifty-two (52) week period. - E. For employees in the Public Safety General Unit, the maximum allowable vacation credit may accrue at any one (1) time for a full-time employee shall be three hundred twenty (320) hours and a prorated amount equal to eight (8) weeks of vacation for part-time employees.
+An employee who has accrued the maximum allowable vacation credit will not accrue additional credit until the employee's vacation credit drops below the maximum allowed. - F. For employees in the Public Safety Supervisory Unit, the maximum allowable vacation credit may accrue at any one (1) time for a full-time employee shall be four hundred (400) hours and a prorated amount equal to ten (10) weeks of vacation for part-time employees.
 An employee who has accrued the maximum allowable vacation credit will not accrue additional credit until the employee's vacation credit drops below the maximum allowed.